Skip to content

 • by

 The constellations in tonight’s sky host many familiar star patterns.
-For northern observers, the early spring is the best time of the year to see Ursa Major, Cancer, and Lynx.
-These constellations appear high overhead in the evening.
+For northern observers, autumn is the best time of the year to see the Northern Cross in Cygnus (the Swan), Cassiopeia’s W, and the Great Square of Pegasus.
+These bright, recognizable asterisms dominate the evening sky.

 The night sky tonight looks different depending on the location.
 The constellation maps below show the sky at around 10 pm in the mid-northern, equatorial, and mid-southern latitudes.